zain18jan2000/OpenCV-basics/README.md

 # OpenCV-basics

-Just go through the files to understand the opencv basics.
+Just go through the files and read the comments to understand the openCV basics.